Reading-eScience-Centre/ncwms/docs/03-config.md

 # Configuration

-Configuration of ncWMS is performed by either accessing the administration web interface ([http://serveraddress/ncWMS2/admin/](http://localhost:8080/ncWMS2/admin/)) or by directly modifying `config.xml` in the configuration directory.
+Configuration of ncWMS is normally performed by either accessing the administration web interface ([http://serveraddress/ncWMS2/admin/](http://localhost:8080/ncWMS2/admin/)) or by directly modifying `config.xml` in the configuration directory.
 It is recommended to use the web interface - precise documentation of the XML configuration file is beyond the scope of this guide.

 Once any changes have been made on this page, click the "Save configuration" button to apply them.

+Additionally, adding datasets, removing datasets, and checking the status of a dataset can also be performed by submitting HTTP requests to an API endpoint.

-## Adding datasets {#datasets}
+## Configuring datasets via the admin interface {#datasets}

 On the admin page, new datasets can be added by filling in the information in the "Required Data" column of the Datasets section.
 All other fields are optional.
 Already-configured datasets can be modified here.